 However, the surveyed literature also reveals challenges of manifesting \textit{moral agency}:

-\textbf{[C1] to avoid alienation:} in order to prevent a chatbot from reproducing hate-speech, or abusive talk, most chatbots are built over ``clean'' data, where specific words are removed from their dictionary \cite{schlesinger2018let, deangeli2006sex}.
+\textbf{[C1] to avoid alienation:} in order to prevent a chatbot from reproducing hate speech or abusive talk, most chatbots are built over ``clean'' data, where specific words are removed from their dictionary \citep{schlesinger2018let, deangeli2006sex}.
 These chatbots have no knowledge of those words and their meaning.
-Although this strategy is useful to prevent unwanted behavior, it does not manifest agency, but alienates the chatbot of the topic. \cite{deangeli2006sex} show that the lack of understanding about sex-talk does not prevent the studied chatbot from harsh verbal abuse, or even from being encouraging.
-From \cite{schlesinger2018let}, one can notice that the absence of racist specific words did not prevent the chatbot Zo from uttering discriminatory exchanges.
-As a consequence, manifesting \textit{moral agency} requires a border understanding of the world rather than alienation, which is still an open challenge.
+Although this strategy is useful to prevent unwanted behavior, it does not manifest agency, but rather alienates the chatbot of the topic. \citet{deangeli2006sex} show that the lack of understanding about sex-talk does not prevent the studied chatbot from harsh verbal abuse, or even from being perceived as encouraging such abuse.
+From \citep{schlesinger2018let}, one can notice that the absence of racist specific words did not prevent the chatbot Zo from uttering discriminatory exchanges.
+As a consequence, manifesting \textit{moral agency} requires a broader understanding of the world, rather than alienation, which is an open challenge.

-\textbf{[C2] to build unbiased algorithms and training data:} as extensively discussed in \cite{schlesinger2018let}, machine learning algorithms and corpus-based language generation are biased toward the available training datasets.
+\textbf{[C2] to build unbiased algorithms and training data:} as extensively discussed in \citet{schlesinger2018let}, machine learning algorithms and corpus-based language generation are biased toward the available training datasets.
 Hence, \textit{moral agency} relies on data that is biased in its nature, producing unsatisfactory results from an ethical perspective.
-In \cite{shum2018eliza}, the authors propose a framework for developing social chatbots.
-The authors highlight that the core-chat module should follow ethical design to generate unbiased, non-discriminative responses, but they do not discuss specific strategies for that.
+In \citet{shum2018eliza}, the authors propose a framework for developing social chatbots.
+The authors highlight that the core chat module should follow ethical design to generate unbiased, non-discriminative responses, but they do not discuss specific strategies for that.
 Building unbiased training datasets and learning algorithms that connect the outputs with individual, real-world experiences, therefore, are challenges to overcome.